top of page

 Curator, Crealdé School of Art

 Alberto Gómez is a living, working painter, printmaker and muralist.
 His story is, to grossly understate it, unusual.
-He has been a naturalized American citizen for nine years as of this writing in July, 2020.
+He has been a naturalized American citizen for fo years as of this writing in July, 2020.
 This is a worthy achievement, though nothing to compare with abandoning in 1997, an established and respected artistic career in Bogotá, Colombia, to forge a new path.
 He and his family flew to Miami, stayed briefly in West Palm, and settled into their home in Deltona.
 They had withstood what would be a volcanic eruption in anyone’s family life and managed it with grace.

 Shortly after his arrival, Alberto was introduced to Tippen Davidson, the late publisher of The Daytona News Journal who would become a collector of Alberto’s work.
 A politically sophisticated, culturally enlightened man, Davidson’s support and promotion of Alberto Gómez would last a lifetime.
 The relationship was, of course, empowering; it freed Alberto to conduct a life in art in a suitably principled way.